CarnegieHall/archivesspace-importguide/archivesspace-import.md

 The finding aid for an archival collection in EAD is a text document written in XML markup language, and described in a standard and machine-readable form with all the elements recommended by international standards like Dublin Core.
 To write a valid EAD for the import we need to convert our collection spreadsheets to EAD.

 There are two steps to convert the Excel spreadsheet in a valid EAD:
-1. Use the Spreadsheet Template  `EADtoAS.xlsx`.
+1. Use the **Spreadsheet Template**: [EAD to AS.xlsx](/EAD%20to%20AS.xlsx).
 This template refers to the records of series and subseries
-2. Use the EAD encoded text  `EADtoAS.txt`.
-This gives a structure to the data and inserts the collection’s information to your finding aid.
+2. Use the **EAD encoded text form**: [EAD to AS.txt](/EAD%20to%20AS.txt).
+This form gives a structure to the data and inserts the collection’s information to your finding aid.

 A helpful online tool is [XML-Validator]( http://xmlvalidation.com/), which checks the validity of your EAD.
 It underlines the syntax errors in the text.
 Check your EADs before the import to avoid import errors.